bandhannova07/blinders-secure-chat/README.md

 # Blinders Secure Chat

-A hierarchical secure chat application with role-based access control, inspired by the Peaky Blinders theme.
+A hierarchical secure chat application with role-based access control, inspired by the BLINDERS theme.

 ## Architecture